 For the Cranberry Cake

 - Place the eggs in a small bowl.

-- Place the flour, baking soda and salt together in a medium-sized bowl and whisk by hand for 30 seconds to combine.
+- Place the flour, baking powder and salt together in a medium-sized bowl and whisk by hand for 30 seconds to combine.

 - Place the sugar in a large bowl.
 Zest the orange directly on top on the sugar and use your fingers to rub the zest and sugar together.
 (See Note below).

-- Add the butter and vanilla and with a handheld mixer cream the butter and sugar together on medium high speed for 5 minutes.
-Add the eggs one at a time and beat on medium speed until well combined.
+- Add the butter, ground ginger, and vanilla to the sugar-orange zest mixture.
+With a handheld mixer cream the butter, sugar, ginger, and vanilla together on medium-high speed for 5 minutes.
+Add the eggs one at a time and beat on medium speed until each is well combined.
 Scrape down the sides of the bowl after each addition.

 - Bake the cake for 40 to 45 minutes or until lightly golden brown and firm on top.
 The center of the cake should be between 200 - 203 degrees F. Cool the cake in the pan for 30 minutes and use the parchment paper to lift the cake out of the pan.

 - To store the cake wrap it in plastic wrap.
 It will keep at room temperature for 3 days.